jigneshshell/test_demo/README.md

-this is to test and this is feature-2 and added new lines
+this is to test and this is feature-2 and added new lines add a few things.